dimaMachina/graphql-eslint/website/src/pages/rules/lone-anonymous-operation.md

 ---
 description:
-  "A GraphQL document that contains an anonymous operation (the `query` short-hand) is only valid if it contains only that one operation definition.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A GraphQL document that contains an anonymous operation (the `query` short-hand) is only valid if it contains only that one operation definition.'
 ---

 # `lone-anonymous-operation`